SAP/fundamental/docs/pages/layouts/panel.md

 - `.fd-panel__filters`: Panel level filters that is specific to the data being displayed within the panel.
 - `.fd-panel__body`: Main content of the panel can that hold lists, table, tree, text, form or any other infomation.
 - `.fd-panel__footer`: Panel footer can be utilized for pagination, secondary actions, add more data, etc.

-> Although the following example uses the `<h3>` tag for the title element, the styling provided by Fiori Fundamentals will remain consistent for any heading level used. `<h1>` should be reserved for the page title.

 {% capture default %}
 <div class="fd-panel">